Welcome to Amman

 Day-to-Day

-In the first month, semester students are typically in classes/office hours for an average of 4 to 5 hours each day.
+In Jordan, the weekend is Friday through Saturday, so classes are scheduled from Sunday through Thursday.
+The first month, semester students are typically in classes/office hours for an average of 4 to 5 hours each day.
 After the first month, content courses in Arabic begin and daily class hours vary.
 Students can expect to have between 5 to 6 hours of class per day (though this could be as many as 7 hours a day depending on the course schedule).
 Language classes typically have 4 students per class, with a maximum of 8.
 English-language electives have a maximum of 15 students and the internship course component has a maximum of 20 students.
 For every hour of class, students are expected to complete a minimum of 1 hour of homework.

 Summer students have 4 to 5 hours of class/office hours a day.

-Available for students with documented need: low-distraction test environment; extra time on exams; modified deadlines and seating; exam readers; note-takers; audio recordings of lectures; sighted companion; braille signage around program; a computer to take exams; term syllabi/readings/assignments in advance; mobility orientation to campus.
+Available for students with documented need: extra time on exams; modified deadlines; low-distraction test environment; note-takers; exam readers; audio recordings of lectures; term syllabi/readings/assignments in advance; a computer to take exams; preferential seating in class; mobility orientation to CET Center.
+Accommodations are arranged on a case-by-case basis and must be discussed in advance to ensure their availability.

 Classrooms